maet3608/nuts-flow/sphinx/source/tutorial/sinks.rst

 Python's `reduce <https://docs.python.org/2/library/functions.html#reduce>`_
 function.

-The following example compute the product of numbers
+The following example computes the product of a list of numbers

   >>> [1, 2, 3] >> Reduce(lambda a, b: a * b)
   6